 Rubber made of SBR is often used for applications like car parts, shoe soles, and roll coverings.
 Because these applications don’t call for maximal oil- or ozone-resistance, SBR is a good fit based on its generally cheaper price and its material properties.
 Rubber made of SBR is applied in many residential, commercial, and industrial settings.

 What is Nitrile used for?

-A commonly used compound in residential and commercial kitchen mats—Acrylonitrile-Butadiene Rubber (sometimes called Buna-N) offers great resistance to petroleum products, animal grease, and oils.
+A commonly used compound in residential and commercial kitchen mats, acrylonitrile-butadiene rubber, or Nitrile, offers strong resistances to petroleum products, to animal grease, and to oils.
 Like SBR, Nitrile is also a copolymer that joins acrylonitrile and butadiene.
 Nitrile offers great tear and abrasion resistance, which makes it a great flooring option for heavy-duty environments.
-With moderate ozone and weather resistance, commercial mats and rubber flooring that utilizes this compound is better suited for indoor use.
+Because nitrile is only moderately resistant to ozone and to harsh weather, commercial mats and rubber flooring made of Nitrile is best suited for indoor applications.